jcervas/teaching/2025-2026/class-cmu-2025-84-309/syllabus.md

 ## AI-Powered Debate Simulation (10%)[^12]

+- *Objective Alignment*: 4, 5, 6, 8
   - *Description*: Students interact with or program AI-generated personas (e.g., a libertarian voter, environmental activist, rural health worker) to simulate debates on divisive policy topics.
   - *Options*: Use tools like ChatGPT to role-play or build simple scripted bots that represent different ideological views.
   - *Goal*: Understand ideological nuance and test one’s arguments against realistic opposition.
   - *Deliverables*: A short reflection or transcript + analysis of what students learned from the AI interaction.

 ## Debate or Structured Dialogue (10%)[^13]

+- *Objective Alignment*: 4, 6, 7
 - Students argue or explore opposing views on controversial topics in pairs or teams.
 - Graded on preparation, clarity, and respectful engagement—not just